Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/data_pipeline/operational/_index.md

 ---
 type: docs
 weight: 6
-title: Operational Data pipeline
+title: Data pipeline and reporting for operational technology (OT)
-linkTitle: Operational Data pipeline
+linkTitle: Data pipeline and reporting for operational technology (OT)
 ---

 # Operational data pipeline and reporting across cloud and edge